 - VI: 199

-Once you're connected with an agent, you can request them to disable the voicemail service from their end.
+After connecting with an agent, you can ask them to disable the voicemail service on their end.
+You can also turn off voicemail in the carrier app.

-Another way to avoid getting voicemails on your iPhone is to forward incoming calls to another number. iOS lets you customise and reroute calls to other numbers right from the iPhone Settings app, and here's how you can do it:
+Another way to avoid getting voicemails on your iPhone is to forward incoming calls to another number.
+You can customise and reroute calls to other numbers in iOS Settings.
+Here's how:

 - Launch the Settings app and head over to Apps > Phone.